BYU-AUVSI/ugv_auto_drive/README.md

 - FU4 (high power and long distance, max of 1200 baud rate.
 The default is FU3, )
 - baud rate: 1200 (default is 9600)

+2018-19:
-old: Autonomous drive software for UGV, written for OpenPilot Revolution using the airbourne_f4 library for hardware abstraction.
+Autonomous drive software for UGV, written for OpenPilot Revolution using the airbourne_f4 library for hardware abstraction.